mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.59.0/language-basics/unit-option-pattern-matching.md

   type t3 is A of int | F of int
 }

-type t1 is A of int | G of tez
+type t1 is A of int | G of mav

 // The compiler will search above for sum types with an 'A' constructor const x = A(42)